FormidableLabs/webpack-mfe/README.md

     - `components/checkout-button`: Checkout button for cart
     - `pages/checkout`: Checkout page
     - `pages/thank-you`: Thank you page for after a purchase
+- `packages/shared`: Shared dependencies for the other applications.
+Simulates a common base repository.
+    - `data/index`: REST API data fetcher (for emojis!)
+    - `components/layout`: Common application shell (page layout)s
+    - `components/page`: Content component

 Each of the applications share the following vendor code:

+- `htm`
 - `react`
 - `react-dom`
 - `react-router-dom`

-For convenience, these apps all share via the root package (would be independent in real scenario).
+For convenience, these apps all share via the root package (would be independent in real scenario, or part of `webpack-mfe-shared`).

 - `public/index.html`: Common HTML template
 - `webpack.config.js`: Webpack config wrapper